gabrielseibel1/godo/README.md

 ## Usage

-To run the application have Go installed and then:
+To run the application have it installed and then:

 ```sh
 godo help